findbrok/laravel-watson-translate/README.md

 }
 ```

-Add the WatsonTranslateServiceProvider to your provider array
+Add the WatsonTranslateServiceProvider to your providers array

 ```php
 // config/app.php